mlochbaum/BQN/running.md

 ### Self-hosted BQN

 This version of BQN is [implemented](implementation/README.md) mainly in BQN itself, but a host language supplies basic functionality and can also replace primitives for better performance.
 This also allows [embedding](doc/embed.md), where programs in the host language can include BQN code.
 It fully supports all functionality specified so far.
-System value support varies at it's implemented separately in each host.
+System value support varies as it's implemented separately in each host.

 Support in the following languages has been implemented (details in the subsections below):
 - [C](https://github.com/dzaima/CBQN), targeting high performance.
 Usually fairly fast.